 The Coyotes had been leasing Gila River Arena on an annual basis since the Glendale City Council voted to opt out of a multimillion-dollar long-term deal in 2016.
-Glendale announced recently that it will not renew its agreement with the franchise beyond the 2021-22 season.
+Glendale announced in August 2021 that it will not renew its agreement with the franchise beyond the 2021-22 season.

 The Coyotes have played at Gila River Arena since moving from America West Arena, which they shared with the NBA’s Phoenix Suns, in Downtown Phoenix in 2003.
 That venue is now called Footprint Center.

 Plans for entertainment districted presented to Aviation Board